Coronavirus - meeting people

 It’s important to think about your child’s health, how they feel about moving between households and whether there are vulnerable members of either household.

 If there’s a court order or formal agreement in place, you should try to stick to those arrangements.
 If you decide it’s best to change the agreement, you can do this.
 Write down any change you agree, for example in a note, email or text.

 If you have an informal arrangement, you should discuss what to do with your child’s other parent.

-It might not be safe to maintain in-person contact if one household has symptoms and all the members of the household need to self-isolate.
+It might not be safe to maintain in-person contact if 1 household has symptoms and all the members of the household need to self-isolate.
 You could use phone or video call instead.

-Read more about coronavirus and your family on Parent Club.
+Read more about coronavirus and shared parenting on Parent Club.

-You and your child’s other parent can each form an extended household group separately.
-Your child can be part of both extended household groups as long as they’re under 18.
+If you live in a different home from your child’s other parent, you can each form an extended household separately.
+Your child can be part of both extended households as long as they’re under 18.